exercism/website-copy/README.md

-# website_copy
+# Copy for the Exercism website

-A repository for exercism's website's copy
+A repository for exercism's website's copy, which is directly read into the site at runtime.